timotheekurniawan/laby/README.md

    - congrats.cpp → finishing the game

  6. Compilation and execution instructions
     - Run the game by typing ./start_game.sh in the command line.
+The command will automatically compile and execute the game.

 References:
    - Title Name → http://patorjk.com/software/taag/#p=display&f=Ogre&t=Labyrinth